bigbrotherisstillwatching/utEqualizer/README.md

 # utEqualizer

-An Equalizer for Ubuntu Touch Focal
+An equalizer for Ubuntu Touch Focal

 ## License